What We Do

 your voice with us.

-ACCESS publishes an annual State of the Community Report in August-September of each year, focusing on topics important to public mental health clients.
 Through our ongoing research and data collection activities, ACCESS measures the facts on the ground as they relate to stakeholder participation, recovery-oriented services, and inclusion of peer support positions in local mental health systems.
-ACCESS uses this data to craft recommendations and policy priorities to improve outcomes for
+ACCESS uses this data to craft recommendations and policy priorities to improve outcomes for clients and communities.